MissParadoxical/telegramshape/README.md

 - `/help` - Show all available commands
 - `/register` - Register your Shapes API key (DM only)
 - `/wack` - Restart your Shape if it gets confused
+- `/sleep` - Save your Shape's current memory
+- `/reset` - Delete all long-term memories (requires confirmation)
+- `/imagine` - Generate an image based on your text description

 ## 🔧 Manual Installation